 This is very accurate and therefore co comments can be added.
 10. Marketa

-Interleukin 17 (IL-17) is known as a pro-inflammatory cytokine which participate in immune response to infection by various pathogens in many animal species.
-However, it is still few information about its role in anti-infectious immunity of pig.
+Interleukin 17 (IL-17) is known as a pro-inflammatory cytokine, which participates in immune response to infection by various pathogens in many animal species.
+However, there is still limited information about its role in the anti-infectious immunity of pigs.

 In our study six piglets was intranasally infected with Actinobacillus pleuropneumoniae.
 The samples of lungs, tracheobronchial lymph nodes, BAL and blood were collected after one and three days post infection (2 x 3 pigs).
 The IL-17 level was measured both in protein (western blot) and mRNA (quantitative real-time PCR) level and compared with samples from six control pigs.
-Flowcytometry was used to detect cell populations responsible for IL-17 production in lungs of infected pigs.
+Flowcytometry was used to detect cell populations responsible for IL-17 production in the lungs of infected pigs.

-The expression of IL-17 mRNA was increased in lungs of infected pigs in both times post infection.
+The expression of IL-17 mRNA was increased in the lungs of infected pigs at both times post infection.
 The increase was detectable also in protein level.
-Both gammadelta TCR and CD4+ T-cells isolated from pig lungs was able to produce IL-17 after in vitro stimulation with PMA.
-However, no significant differences in amount of IL-17 positive cells was detected in in vitro model from control and infected pigs.
+Both gammadelta TCR and CD4+ T-cells isolated from pig lungs were able to produce IL-17 after in vitro stimulation with PMA.
+However, no significant differences in amount of IL-17 positive cells was detected in the in vitro model from control and infected pigs.
 Moreover, the percentage of CD4+ and gammadelta TCR+ cells in the lungs of control and infected pigs did not differ.

-Therefore, interleukin 17 seems to be the player of the immune response to Actinobacillus pleuropneumoniae infection although it needs more experiments to elucidate main source and key mechanism of response.
+Therefore, interleukin 17 seems to be the player of the immune response to Actinobacillus pleuropneumoniae infection although it needs more experiments to elucidate the main sources and key mechanisms of response.

 The work was supported by the Ministry of Agriculture of the Czech Republic